jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "For being here.
 For reading that contract with me.
 For not telling me what to do."

 "I don't get to tell you what to do.
-Nobody does anymore."
+Nobody does anymore.
+That's the whole point."

 "Terrifying freedom," he said.